-As educators, we understand the different methods of adult learning and have designed the certification study material and testing to work with everyone.
-As specialists in education, we realize the massive amount of information required to create a safe place for the pets and the salon team.
-For example, learning canine anatomy and physiology and how to take care of the canine in an emergency situation is a task that cannot be achieved in just an online class or a 3 to 5-hour lecture class unless the individual has previous training and experience.
+As educators, we understand the different adult learning methods and have designed the certification study material and testing to work with everyone.
+As education specialists, we realize the massive amount of information required to create a safe place for the pets and the salon team.
+For example, learning canine anatomy and physiology and taking care of the canine in an emergency is a task that cannot be achieved in just an online class or a 3 to 5-hour lecture class unless the individual has previous training experience.
 Why?
-Experts in education know the lowest percent a participant retains of the study material is reading words and the highest percent retained is when the participant hears, observes, discusses, and participates.
+Education experts know the lowest percent a participant retains of the study material is reading words.
+The highest percent retained is when the participant hears, observes, discusses, and participates.

-UCCS awards credit for previous certifications by industry organizations to assist participants in completing their online and onsite certification requirements and to prevent paying double for the same certification.
+UCCS awards credit for previous certifications by industry organizations to help participants complete their online and onsite certification requirements and prevent paying double for the same certification.

 Review Certifications to Confirm Requirements

-To find out how to submit your information for previous certifications and the fee for processing, reference the individual certification program.
+To find out how to submit your information for previous certifications and the processing fee, reference the individual certification program.

 How to Submit

-After review of the requirements for each certification, to document past certification, and receive credit for previous certification achievements, submit via email a copy of the certificate to UCCS.world.
+After reviewing the requirements for each certification, documenting past certification, and receiving credit for previous certification achievements, submit via email a copy of the certificate to UCCS.world.
 To document past competition wins and receive credit, submit via email and include before and after photos to show the level competed and the score received.
 The UCCS Credit for Previous Certification Team will evaluate the documentation and notify participants to award credit.

 Nash Academy of Animal Arts